Skip to content

 Get MOSMS by API

-A webhook is required to receive incoming messages, but in addition messages can also be retrieved using a GET request.
+A webhook is required to receive incoming messages but in addition tho this, messages can also be retrieved using a GET request:

 GET /rest/mosms